 Superannuation / Total And Permanent Disability (TPD) Claims

 Superannuation & TPD Claims

 Are you injured or ill and unable to work?
 Whether you have been injured at work, in a public place or in a motor vehicle accident, finding yourself unable to work can result in financial stress.
 However, if you find yourself in this position, you may be able to make a claim through your superannuation policy.
 Our superannuation and TPD claim lawyers can help.

-Specifically, many people have attached a Total and Permanent Disability (TPD) component and/or Income Protection (IP) cover to their superannuation policy.
-These are typically additional benefits to your superannuation policy, so your take-home amount won’t be affected.
+The reason many people are able to make a claim through their superannuation policy is that they have attached a Total and Permanent Disability (TPD) component and/or Income Protection (IP) cover to their superannuation policy.
+These are typically additional benefits to your superannuation policy which don’t affect take-home pay.
 However, you should check your policy details before claiming.

 What is a TPD Claim?